sunwoo-kim20/etl-european-restaurants/README.md

 The Michelin Star Restaurant database project coalesces data from three different sources (.csv files, API calls, and web scraping) and creates a non-relational database using MongoDB.
 The completed database contains three collections (one for each level of Michelin star ranking) and will hold the following information on each Michelin star restaurant: restaurant name, city, region, type of cuisine, url to website, nearest hotel/lodging, and specialty dishes.

+The nearest lodging to the restaurant is obtained by using the latitude and longitude of each restaurant to locate the loding with an API call to the Google Places API.
+The specialty dishes are scraped using Splinter from the Michelin Guide's website: which includes information on each Michelin star ranked restaurant.

 ## Data